heptarch/heptarch.github.io/drafts/demon.md

 The absurdity has somewhat changed character.

 Beethoven looks on with amusement.
 Foster stammers:
-"Corpuscular machines?"
+"Corpuscular machines?
+Ah, you mean molecules.
+Perhaps..."
 The sounds of evening traffic float in from Marleybone.
-"Ah, you mean molecules.
-Perhaps... perhaps you would like some tea?"
+"Perhaps you would like some tea?"

 <p align="center">